javierbrea/eslint-plugin-boundaries/packages/website/docs/guides/custom-resolvers.md

 It keeps working without changes; you will see a deprecation warning in your console.
 Migrate by moving your path aliases from `boundaries/alias` to a resolver configuration (for example, the [Alias Resolver](#alias-resolver) shown below).

 :::note[Resolution affects module origin]
 The resolver outcome decides each dependency's [module origin](../classification/modules.md#module-origins).
 A resolved import that points inside your project is classified as `"local"`; one resolved into `node_modules` is `"external"`.
 When no configured resolver can resolve an import, the plugin classifies it as `"external"` by default (`unresolvableAlias`, see [`boundaries/flag-as-external`](../settings/settings.md#boundariesflag-as-external)).
-Configuring the right resolver avoids false positives in rules that match on `to.module.origin`.
+Configuring the right resolver avoids false positives in policies that match on `to.module.origin`.
 :::

 ## Common Resolvers